 - Brief instructions on how to complete and submit the forms (including when you need the form submitted by)

-If you opt to go the printed or PDF intake form route, you can hire help or head to Google or YouTube and search for tutorials on creating fillable PDFs.
+Tip: If you opt to go the printed or PDF intake form route, you can hire help or head to Google or YouTube and search for tutorials on creating fillable PDFs.

-Now that you have built a great intake form, make sure you use them effectively.
-Ensure your clients provide you with their completed intake form prior to their initial consultation.
-This will give you time to review so you can feel organized and prepared going into the consultation.
+Now that you have built a great intake form, it’s time to put it to use!
+Ensure your clients complete their intake form prior to their initial consultation.
+This will give you time to review it so you can feel organized and prepared going into the consultation.
 First impressions are everything and you want to make sure you deliver a great experience.

-If you offer a complimentary "Meet & Greet" before booking a full consultation, have the potential client fill out intake forms before that appointment.
+If you offer a complimentary Discovery Call before booking a full consultation, have your potential client fill out intake forms before that appointment.
 This will give you better insight into who they are, so you can better communicate your value.
-It also shows how serious they are about working with you.
-Note: Even if they do not become a client right away, you can use this information to target future marketing efforts, which may motivate them to work with you down the road.